-Note that actual absolute positional accuracies may be a factor of two or more poorer than the nominal values above depending on the actual atmospheric phase conditions during the observation and the separation of the target source from the phase calibrator, plus any errors in the antenna positions and the delay model used in the correlation of the data.
-Tests pursued thus far have shown that if the separation between science target and phase-calibrator is more than four degrees, the astrometric accuracy may worsen beyond the nominal .
+In reality, actual absolute positional accuracies may vary by a factor of about two compared to the nominal value estimated from Equation 10.7, depending on the actual atmospheric phase conditions during the observation and the separation of the science target from the phase calibrator (particularly if the separation is more than $4^{\circ 20}$), plus any errors in the antenna positions and the delay model used in the correlation of the data (Sections 10.3.5 and 10.4.5).
+In particular, observations in the more extended configurations (angular resolutions finer than about $\approx 0.15''$) and at higher frequencies may have absolute positional accuracies a factor of two or more poorer than the nominal value from Equation 10.7 (typically up to $\sim 20\%$), due to atmospheric phase stability degradation with increasing baseline length and the lower availability of close phase calibrators to the science target at higher frequencies (see Section 10.5.3).
+Moreover, if a science target has extended structure, the position accuracy of a given component of the science target will be poorer than the nominal expected values from Equation 10.7 for a compact source, and will depend on the specific properties of the component (e.g. how extended it is).
 Tests are ongoing to further characterize ALMA's astrometric accuracy.
-Moreover, if a source has extended structure, the position accuracy of a given component of the source will be poorer than the nominal expected values for a compact source, and will depend on the specific properties of the component (e.g. how compact it is).